 - a cover sheet, signed by your faculty advisor (see here)

 The Chair of the Department and other department faculty read the application in order to assess the student's fitness to do an independent project.
 In the case of creative writing proposals, the application is evaluated by a special committee.
 It is thus important that the proposal represent the student well -- that it be thoughtful and well-written.
 Students should get to work on their applications early enough to receive the assistance that they need.
 Pay close attention to the relevant deadlines.

 The Registrar will not permit students to sign themselves up for honors, or to be signed up by a member of the faculty other than the Chair.
 The English Department will send the Registrar's Office an official list of approved students to be registered for an honors project; students do not need -- nor will they be able -- to register themselves for honors work.
-If you apply after April 4 to write a critical thesis, your application will be considered, but you may not be able officially to add English 360 until a second list is submitted in the fall.
+If you are permitted to apply after the spring deadline to write a critical thesis, you may not be able officially to add English 360 until a second list is submitted in the fall.

 6. Mid-Year Meeting

 Each student working on an honors project will have a mid-December meeting with the advisor and two other members of the department, at which she will present the work she has done (roughly one chapter or the equivalent) and discuss her plans for completing the project.
 If these faculty members judge that progress on the thesis has been satisfactory and that the project is likely to be successfully completed, they will approve the student's second semester of honors work.
 If the student is writing a thesis, she will then be registered (by the Department) for English 370.
 If the faculty members judge that the thesis is not likely to be successfully completed, the student's name will be withdrawn from the official list of students doing honors work in the spring, and she will not be registered for English 370.
 In such cases, credit and a grade are then given for the semester of 360 work already completed.